 How To Make Apple Cider

-Anyway, we tried making apple cider and it was easy.
+We tried making apple cider and it was easy.
 All it took was putting the apple juice in a big bottle with brown sugar and yeast, letting it ferment, and then bottling it.
-It made a light, delicious drink with a deceptively big kick—the alcohol content comes to around 6%.
+It made a light, delicious drink with an alcohol content of around 6%.

 We ended up with 42 bottles of cider.
 The total cost, not counting the equipment–which we reuse for all beer making–was $16.78, or $.40 a bottle.
 Here’s how we did it.